CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_1.rst

        :answer_c: X = 15, Y = 5
        :answer_d: X = 20, Y = 25
        :correct: d
        :feedback_a: Incorrect.
-Since 'X' and 'Y' are not strings, we cannot simply concatenate their values.
+Since 'X' and 'Y' are not strings, we cannot simply concatenate their characters.
        :feedback_b: Incorrect.
 While the value of 'X' is correct in this answer choice, the final value of 'Y' is not.
        :feedback_c: Incorrect.
 The values of both 'X' and 'Y' are incorrect in this answer choice.
        :feedback_d: Correct.
 Trace the code!
 Don't forget to use the updated value of 'X' while finding the value of 'Y' in the last statement.